 Individual tree mortality

-We assessed whether some of the mature tree mortality observed in Denny wood could be explained by the self-thinning process using a linear mixed model to relate stem density to basal area, with subplot number as a random effect.
-Both Westoby (1984) and Weller (1987) recommend using total biomass, rather than mean stem biomass so we used the closest equivalent metric we had, total plot BA.
+You first need to say how you calculated basal area (BA) and give the equation.
+We assessed whether some of the mature tree mortality observed in Denny wood could be explained by the self-thinning process using a linear mixed model to relate stem density to basal area (BA), with subplot number as a random effect.
+We used BA as a proxy for biomass to test for self-thinning, following Westoby (1984) and Weller (1987).
 A negative slope suggests a gain in BA with a loss of stem density while a positive slope suggests a gain in BA with increasing stem density (Coomes & Allen 2007).

 During data processing to assess the effects of different variables on tree mortality, only trees with diameter measurements in the census year and previous census were included in analyses.
-Censuses on the transect were undertaken 5 times from 1964-2014 with a mean (± SD) census interval period of 12.5 ± 6.7 years (range 4-20 years).
-Since trees used in mortality models required censuses in both the census year and previous census we selected three non-overlapping census periods: 1984-1988, 1988-1996 and 1996-2014 (mean census period 10 ± 5.9 years).
+Censuses of the transect were undertaken five times from 1964-2014 with a mean (± SD) census interval period of 12.5 ± 6.7 years (range 4-20 years).
+Since trees used in mortality models required censuses in both the census year and the previous census, we selected three non-overlapping census periods: 1984-1988, 1988-1996 and 1996-2014 (mean census period 10 ± 5.9 years).
 Statistical models of individual tree mortality were developed using logistic mixed effects models, which describe the probability that a tree dies in a given period of time.
 To correct for the variation in census interval we used a complementary log-log link with an offset equal to the census interval so that predictions from models were equivalent to the annual probability of mortality (Fortin et al. 2008).
 Subplot ID number was used as a random effect to account for repeated sampling of the same plots (Fortin et al. 2008).

-Models were developed in a four-step process similar to the workflow of Chao et al (2008).
+Models were developed in a four-step process similar to the approach of Chao et al. (2008).
 In step 1 we prepared predictors classified into 4 groups:

-tree size – DBH (cm), Basal area (m2), and tree size relative to other trees in the transect (bounded between 0 and 1)
+tree size – DBH (cm), Basal area (m2), and tree size relative to other trees in the transect (bounded between 0 and 1),

-tree growth - Annual diameter growth rate (mm year-1), basal area growth rate (mm2 year-1), relative DBH growth rate (% DBH increase year-1), and relative BA growth rate (% BA increase year-1)
+tree growth - Annual diameter growth rate (mm year-1), basal area growth rate (mm2 year-1), relative DBH growth rate (% DBH increase year-1), and relative BA growth rate (% BA increase year-1),

-proximity to dead trees - distance of an individual tree to a dead tree and abundance of dead trees in a 10m buffer
+proximity to dead trees - distance of an individual tree to a dead tree and abundance of dead trees in a 10m buffer,

-soil type - percentage of each soil sample classified as sand
+soil type - percentage of each soil sample classified as sand.

 For more detail on the calculation of these variables see the supplementary materials.
 All model variables were standardised using the methods of Schielzeth (2010) by subtracting the mean of the variable and dividing by its standard deviation.
 This allows coefficients to be interpreted as effect sizes, reduces collinearity between variables and improves model convergence (Schielzeth 2010).

-In step 2 we selected the best predictor for each group by choosing the univariate logistic mixed effect models which had the lowest AICc (Burnham & Anderson 2002; Chao et al. 2008).
-This step reduces intercorrelation of variables which can lead to difficulty in interpreting effects (Chao et al. 2008).
+In step 2 we selected the best predictor for each group by choosing the univariate logistic mixed effect models that had the lowest AICc (Burnham & Anderson 2002; Chao et al. 2008).
+This step reduces intercorrelation of variables, which can lead to difficulty in interpreting effects (Chao et al. 2008).
 In step 3 a full multivariate model was developed using these selected variables using additive terms only.
 In step 4 model averaging using was used to produce parameter estimates for models with a ΔAICc≤7.
-All analyses were produced using R 3.2.1 (R Development Core Team 2011) with generalised linear mixed models done using the lme4 package (Bates et al. 2014) and multimodel averaging using the MuMIn package (Barton 2014).
+All analyses were conducted using R 3.2.1 (R Development Core Team 2011) with generalised linear mixed models performed using the lme4 package (Bates et al. 2014) and multimodel averaging using the MuMIn package (Barton 2014).

 Individual based model